-- copies for each student of Attachment One: Knowledge about City Wildlife
+- copies for each student of Knowledge about City Wildlife

 - copy of Attachment One for teacher

-- copies for each student of Attachment Two: Literature Group Discussion
+- copies for each student of Literature Group Discussion

 - name tags: one per student

-- copies for each student of Attachment Three: Literature Jigsaw Notes
+- copies for each student of Literature Jigsaw Notes

 - colored circle stickers to place on name tags to identify student groups (at least four colors, depending on the number of groups you have)